-A Guide to Optimizing your eCommerce conversions and Site Performance
+A guide for optimizing your eCommerce conversions and site performance

 You’ve chosen the best eCommerce solution, migrated to a CMS, designed your website, set up customer service points, launched, and promoted your online store to the world.
 Congratulations!
 So what’s next?
 There is always room to improve, measure, and test.
 Why not revisit the development steps again?
 Take a few steps back to understand the process: reassess the design and usability of your website, site performance, and visibility.
 In this guide, we will explore conversion rates, your website’s design usability (UX/UI), site performance (loading times and SEO/CRO), and A/B tests to make sure your eCommerce site is in tip-top condition.